Is there such a thing as a failed ethics?

 I think we are saying more than that, yes, and strange to say, given that the citizens of the Ideal City are such unwieldy Cyclopic creatures, I would maintain that that the moral life of Norbiton is characterised by legerezza.
 Airy lightness.
 A levity, not to say levitation, of moral discourse.
 A moral life freed from the false telos of success, free, therefore, of censure, of disapprobation, of any appearance of rectitude, free from the need to calibrate our principles, to coordinate our moral thought; a moral life, in short, governed by could rather than by ought; by generosity, rather than circumscription.

 I say that we have no Authority to oppose, but that is not true.

-Norbiton is invisible not without reason.
+Norbiton: Ideal City is invisible not without reason.
 It is established in the midst of a querulous world, an aggressive and appetitive world.
-Our ties to that world are tenuous, or better tenebrous: We are not oblivious to the suffering of those who seek to exist in that world, far from it, but while the Ideal City may be as well-founded, as justified, as any other, it is not as powerful; our defiance, therefore, is coupled with a necessary elusiveness.
+Our ties to that world are tenuous, or better tenebrous: we are not oblivious to the suffering of those who seek to exist in that world, far from it, but while the Ideal City may be as well-founded, as justified, as any other, it is not as powerful; our defiance, therefore, is coupled with a necessary elusiveness.

 In the metropolis, individuals are piled on top of each other, their interrelations defined by the policing of boundaries and the occasional foray made into the private space of others.
-Perhaps these, then, are the true Cyclopes; perhaps it is we who, having opted out of the metropolis in order that we might establish a City, are now defined by our social interaction, properly understood.
+Individuals flood into the city, fight and claw, die, go under, and are replaced.
+Perhaps these, then, are the true Cyclopes; perhaps it is we who, having opted out of the metropolis in order that we might establish a city, are now defined by our social interaction, properly understood.